shve2006/YouTube-Giant/README.md

 6. hide-live-badges.txt
 Conceals "LIVE" badges and removes links to live streams across feeds, search, and recommendations.

+🟥Native YouTube Setting Official & Permanent (1)

+1.Video previews
+YouTube quietly added a built-in setting to permanently disable the annoying 3-second hover previews that autoplay when you move your mouse over videos.
+This method works everywhere — Home, Search, Shorts, Subscriptions, Library, and all Explore tabs — and requires zero code, zero tools, and zero maintenance.

 🚀 How to Use
 For Userscripts:
 Install Tampermonkey or Violentmonkey .